Automunge/AutoMunge/FamilyTrees.md

                                      'niecesnephews' : [],
                                      'coworkers'     : [],
                                      'friends'       : []}})

+    #DPm2 primarily intended for use as a tree category
     transform_dict.update({'DPm2' : {'parents'       : ['DPm2'],
                                      'siblings'      : [],
                                      'auntsuncles'   : [],